Close

 Peak Season Considerations

-Processing times extend by 5-10 additional days during summer months (June-August).
-Submit applications 6-8 weeks in advance during peak tourist season.
+Processing times may extend by 5-10 additional days during summer months from June through August.
+Submit applications 6-8 weeks in advance during peak tourist season to account for increased processing volumes and potential delays at consular offices.

 Essential Documents